lucasMR-dev/express-ra-apirestful/Backend/README.md

         "email": "my_email",
         "password": "my_password",
-        "isActive": true, # Either your login request will be rejected "access_type": "admin" # So we get all privilages at once let set it to admin }
+        "isActive": true, # Either your login request will be rejected "access_type": 1 # So we get all privilages at once }
 ```
-- Now we will be able to Login into the Frontend
+- Now we will be able to make a Login request to  http://localhost:3000/v1/auth/login and recibe our `Token` and navigate through the API endpoints

 ### Unit Tests ###
 In Development mode you can run the Unit Tests: